brizvi4/plotly_JS/README.md

 # Plotly JS

-The site for this project was built using [GitHub Pages](https://brizvi4.github.io/plotly_JS/)
+The site for this project was built using GitHub Pages.
+[Please click here to view]:(https://brizvi4.github.io/plotly_JS/)

 ## Overview